-That’s why any weakening of the long-touted dream of people owning their own home is critical to the long-term abilities of working people to become part of American society and share in its financial potential.
-Home ownership is also the main way to secure retirement assets.
+That’s why any weakening of the long-touted dream of people owning their own homes is critical to the long-term abilities of working people to become part of American society and share in its financial potential.
+Homeownership is also the primary way to secure retirement assets.

-Yet due to the 2007 recession that severely reduced home equity for millions of Americans, a main engine to wealth management was seriously damaged.
+Yet, the 2007 recession, which severely reduced home equity for millions of Americans, seriously damaged a primary engine of wealth management.
 And that damage is still not repaired.
+This is compounded by new home buyers burdened by student debt that hurts their ability to get a home loan.

-Consider the results of a new survey of 30,000 renters by Apartment List that looked at the connection between student debt and home ownership.
+Consider the results of a new survey of 30,000 renters by Apartment List, which examined the connection between student debt and home ownership.

 The study found that 51% of millennial college graduates in Los Angeles have student debt.
 47% pay at least $300 each month.
 It also found that college graduates without student debt save $330 a month for a down payment, compared to $230 for graduates with student debt.
 Millennials without a degree save $170 a month.

 The negative impact of student debt on Millennials without a college degree found they needed 29 years to save for a 20% down payment on a home in Los Angeles.
-Waiting 29 years for anything is a dream, so this is especially bad news for the building industry that must be constantly aware of the risks of recessions, interest rate hikes, changes in local demographics, and building booms.
+Waiting 29 years for anything is a dream, so this is terrible news for the building industry, which must constantly be aware of the risks of recessions, interest rate hikes, changes in local demographics, and building booms.
 Now, they can add student debt loads to their list of serious risks.

 Student Debt Hurts Investment Contribution Levels